MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/sandboxes.md

 ## Virtual machine sizes

-The following table shows VM sizes that support both encryption and sandbox features running side by side, and hyper-threading:
+The following table lists all VM sizes, and  whether they support both encryption and sandbox features running side by side, and hyper-threading:

 | **Name**                              | **Category**      | **Supports sandboxes and encryption** | **Supports hyper-threading** |
 |---------------------------------------|-------------------|---------------------------------------|